faizfizy/laravel-car-interview-question/README.md

         - `workshop_id` (Required)
         - `start_time` (Required)
         - `end_time` (Required)
+     - Note:
-     - Note: `start_time` and `end_time` must be after current datetime.
-New appointment will not be allowed if it overlaps with existing appointment.
+       - `start_time` and `end_time` must be after current datetime
+       - New appointment will not be allowed if it overlaps with existing appointment
+       - If new appointment is successfully created, it will return the appointment details
 3. GET /appointment/recommend
     - Parameters
         - `car_id` (Required)
         - `distance_calculation` (Optional.
 If not specified, it will use `google` if `GOOGLE_MAPS_API_KEY` is specified)
           - `local` - Using Haversine formula
           - `google` - Using Google Distance Matrix API
+    - Note:
+        - Distance will always be return in `metres`

 ## Tests
 - No test provided